oxremy/BlinkMore/README.md

 ## How It Works

-BlinkMore is your personal eye-care buddy, designed to help you blink more.
+BlinkMoreFree is your personal eye-care buddy, designed to help you blink more.
 It uses your Mac’s built-in camera for eye-tracking and encoruages you to blink when you’ve been staring too long—keeping your eyes lubricated and refreshed.

 Here’s the simple rundown: